 After the passage of the ACA, the individual health insurance market grew from 10.6 million enrollees in 2013 to 17.4 million enrollees in 2015.
 Such increase was driven by (1) the requirement to purchase health insurance, or the individual mandate, (2) the requirement that carriers not consider pre-existing medical conditions in coverage decisions and (3) premium subsidies for middle and lower income individuals that were also contained in that legislation.
 With the repeal of the individual mandate in 2017 and broader economic trends, such as gains in employment, which increased the number of people having job-based coverage, the individual market has declined.
 Despite the decline, the individual market was composed of 13.8 million members in 2018, a meaningful increase from 2011 levels and in 2019, the market size stabilized with 13.7 million members enrolled.
-This market stabilization was driven by lower premium increases in 2019, as compared to 2017 and 2018 for individual insurance plans; an increase in individuals who do not receive job-based insurance due to the rise of "gig economy;" and, expanded plan options in the individual market from carriers.
-According to a Kaiser Family Foundation report published in 2020, in the third quarter of 2019, the average gross margin per member per month for carriers in the individual market was \$131.17, as compared to \$32.88 in the third quarter of 2016 shortly after the repeal of the individual mandate.
+This market stabilization was driven by lower premium increases in 2019, as compared to 2018 and 2017 for individual insurance plans; an increase in individuals who do not receive job-based insurance due to the rise of the "gig economy;" and, expanded plan options in the individual market from carriers.
+According to a Kaiser Family Foundation report published in 2020, in the third quarter of 2016 shortly after the repeal of the individual mandate.
 This increased profitability for insurers is expected to have a positive impact on the individual market going forward.
 In addition, the number of individuals eligible for the individual market is growing.
 Forbes estimated that 57 million U.S. workers, approximately 36% of employees, are in the "gig economy" and many of these individuals will not receive health insurance through their jobs.
 We believe that growth in the individual market will benefit the Company in the future.